eddie-energy/eddie/aiida/README.md

 To overcome this issue, the property `server.servlet.session.cookie.name` can e.g. be set to `AIIDA_SESSION_ID`, which will fix the unexpected behaviour.
 ***Important:*** This is only relevant during development, because usually AIIDA and EDDIE services are not deployed using the same host (localhost for the case of development).

+### EDDIE Keycloak Theme
+The current version of the EDDIE keycloak theme includes some very simple modifications only for the login page.
+The source code  and instructions can be found within the [keycloak eddie theme folder](../keycloak-eddie-theme).

 ## AIIDA configuration

 Several configurations can be applied through environment variables or the _application.properties_ file.